15 Bites of Divorce Advice

 What Made Me Ask For A Divorce?

-- “By the time I finally told my spouse I was unhappy and thinking divorce, he suddenly started doing all the things I wanted him to do all along.
+- “By the time I finally told my spouse I was unhappy and thinking divorce, he suddenly started doing the things I wanted him to do all along.
 But unfortunately, by that time it was too little too late.”

 - “I was staying in the relationship for everyone else; my kids, my family, my church.
 I finally made a decision for my own happiness.”